LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 RAJA uses multiple continuous integration (CI) tools to test every pull request.
 See :ref:`ci-label` for more information.

-.. note:: Passing all tests is a requirement for merging a PR into RAJA.

 All RAJA tests are in the ``RAJA/test`` directory and are split into *unit tests* and *functional tests*.
 Unit tests are intended to test basic interfaces and features of individual classes, methods, etc. Functional tests are used to test combinations of RAJA features.
-Please follow the implementation pattern of existing tests.
-We have organized our tests to make it easy to see what is being tested and easy to add new tests, for a new programming model back-end, for example.
+Please follow the sub-directory structure and code implementation pattern of existing tests in the ``RAJA/test`` directory when adding or modifying tests.
+We have organized our tests to make it easy to see what is being tested and easy to add new tests.
+For example, tests for each programming model back-end are exercised using the same common, parameterized test code to ensure back-end support is consistent.

 .. _prfromfork-label::